oracle/oci-java-sdk/README.md

 Examples can be found [here](/bmc-examples/src/main/java/).

-You may run any example by invoking the `exec:java` goal and passing appropriate values for `exec.mainClass` and `.exec.arguments` properties, such as it's the case for the `ObjectStorageGetBucketExample` class that requires 3 arguments: OCID of the compartment, name of bucket, name of object.
+You may run any example by invoking the `exec:java` goal and passing appropriate values for `exec.mainClass` and `.exec.arguments` properties, for exiample in the `ObjectStorageGetBucketExample` class which requires 3 arguments: OCID of the compartment, name of bucket, name of object.

 ```
 mvn -am -pl bmc-examples exec:java -Dexec.mainClass=ObjectStorageGetBucketExample \